DrupalIonic/drupal-ionic/README.md

 [![NPM](https://nodei.co/npm/drupalionic.png?stars&downloads)](https://nodei.co/npm/drupalionic/)

 ## Supported Ionic Version supported
-Ionic 1.x.
+*Ionic 1.x* is the current version supported.
 Ionic 2.x beta will be supported in the future

 ## Supported Drupal Services Version
 The Drupal [services 3.x](https://www.drupal.org/project/services) is the only supported version now.
 Drupal 8 will be supported in the